What is WPC Vinyl Flooring – A Complete Guide

 Why Buy Fake Hardwood Floors?

-All the diverse types of floors mentioned above are simply alternatives to real hardwood floors, the gold standard of flooring.
+All the diverse types of floors mentioned above are simply alternatives to real wood floors, the gold standard of flooring.
 Although they use the latest digital printing and texturizing technology to look like an actual wood floor, it’s still artificial.
 Why not buy a real hardwood floor?
 Nothing looks or feels like the real deal.

 Easiklip.com manufactures a solid hardwood floor that’s perfect for DIYers.
 The boards clip together using no screws, glue, or nails.
 You can even remove it and take it with you to a new location.
-With proper care, these solid hardwood floors will last for generations.
+With proper care, these solid wood floors will last for generations.
 You benefit from the added value, without the added expense and hassle of installing a typical hardwood floor.

 Before deciding on a floor for your project, compare our affordable hardwood options here.